William Irvine, Freemason and Founder of 2x2 Religion

 William Irvine claimed he got his "omega message".
 However, it was unpopular with the new overseers because this 2nd new "revelation" removed their role with their new found power.

-However, when the overseers gained enough power, enough grumbling for others, and money for themselves, they sidelined William Irvine and convinced him to move to Israel.
+In about 1914, about 17 years into his religion, when the overseers gained enough power, enough grumbling for others, and money for themselves, they sidelined William Irvine and convinced him to move to Israel.
 The overseers took over control of the religious movement in large, attempting to silence and squash the fact that William Irvine started the religion.
-However, in Ireland, many workers still know William Irvine started the 2x2 religion.
+In Ireland though, many workers still know William Irvine started the 2x2 religion.

 Irvinites or "The Message People"